fbiego/Lumia-ESP32/README.md

 # Lumia-ESP32
-This demo project for the WT32-SC01 module.
+This demo project is for the WT32-SC01 module.

 ![1](1.png?raw=true "1")